 The company still exists today and sells its original rubber Keeper, and its silicone model (MoonCup.)
 Their cups sell for $35 today, in line with similar brands that have driven the price down through competition.

 The history of “MoonCup” and the rights to this name is a tangled web… MoonCup in the US refers to The Keeper’s silicone model.
 In the UK, MoonCup is the name of another brand, however, to add to the confusion, Keeper was sold by the name “Moon Cup” until 2002 in the UK.

 Keeper.com was originally owned by distributors of the cup.
 It appears that at some point in the early 2000’s, it was acquired by Keeper, Inc, the manufacturers and owners of the brand.

 The MoonCup (UK): 2002

 Su started MoonCup found the menstrual cup fever but wanted a more comfortable solution than the rubber cup she had tried.
 After being a distributor of The Keeper in the UK for a few years, selling it under the name “Moon Cup,” Su created her own menstrual cup design.
 Part of the motivation to design a cup stemmed from an allergic reaction to rubber.
 She developed a cup design and manufactured it in medical-grade silicone; it was the first reusable menstrual cup made in silicone.
 People in Europe often refer to menstrual cups as a “Moon Cup” because of their popularity.
-MoonCup recently updated their logo and branding but have stayed true to their cup’s design and shape for many years.
+MoonCup recently updated its logo and branding but has stayed true to its cup’s design and shape for many years.
 MoonCup’s 2013 YouTube video, a rap battle between cups and tampons, was part of the next menstrual cup boom.

 The DivaCup: 2003